Chery Tiggo 7: Australia

 The Australian-market Tiggo 7 Pro was introduced in August 2023, with prices announced in September 2023.
 Available grades initially were the Urban, Elite and Ultimate.
 It is only available with a 1.6-litre turbocharged petrol engine, available in front-wheel drive (Urban and Elite) or all-wheel drive (Ultimate).
 For the Australian market, the Tiggo 7 Pro adopts the exterior and interior design from the global-market 2023 facelifted models.

 In February 2025, for the 2025 model year, the line-up received minor exterior styling changes, with the Urban and Elite grades were respectively replaced by the SE and SE+ grades.
 The Ultimate grade was dropped from the line-up.

 In June 2025, the plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV) with front-wheel drive, marketed as the Super Hybrid went on sale in Australia with customer deliveries commenced in July 2025, the Super Hybrid version is available for the Urban and Ultimate grades.
 At the time of its introduction, the Tiggo 7 Super Hybrid was the cheapest plug-in hybrid vehicle (PHEV) on sale in Australia.

 The facelifted Tiggo 7 line-up, based on the Chinese market Tiggo 7 Plus, was launched in Australia on 28 August 2025 for the 2026 model year, with the Pro suffix dropped from the nameplate.
 The 2026 facelifted model saw the SE and SE+ grades were respectively replaced by the Urban and Ultimate grades, the 1.6-litre turbocharged petrol was replaced with the 1.5-litre turbocharged petrol engine paired with a 6-speed dual-clutch transmission, the rear suspension uses an independent multi-link suspension, and the omission of features such as the driver's knee airbag, a full-size spare wheel (replaced with a space-saver wheel), integrated satellite navigation and Sony audio system (replaced with six unbranded speakers).

+Brunei

+The Tiggo 7 was introduced alongside with the Tiggo Cross in Brunei on 11 September 2026, marking the return of Chery brand in the Bruneian market after 13 years of hiatus.
+The Tiggo 7 is available in sole plug-in hybrid (PHEV) variant based on the Chinese market version of Tiggo 7 Plus.